 Many things can happen in the years after a divorce is finalized.
 People get remarried and have additional children, the kids may leave for college, or someone could fall ill or become disabled.
 Any of these circumstances can affect the amount of money that a person can pay towards child support, and the amount of money that a parent needs to cover bills and expenses.

 When life moves on, the court system allows parents to renegotiate their original child support and visitation schedules.
 Just as they did during their divorce, parents have the opportunity to discuss and mediate their plans to move forward after circumstances change.

-At Ashby Law our attorneys understand that your child’s needs may be different now than they were when you signed your divorce paperwork.
+At Pacific Northwest Family Law our attorneys understand that your child’s needs may be different now than they were when you signed your divorce paperwork.
 We can work with your former spouse to modify your support agreement and create a plan that works for your family.

 For help with your situation, contact us today by calling 509-572-3700.